 The fear of man brings a snare, but whoever trusts in the LORD shall be safe.

-If the “fear of man” is a snare or a trap, it’s important that we understand, exactly, what it is so we can avoid it.
+If the “fear of man” is a snare or a trap, we must understand, exactly, what it is so we can avoid it.
 The fear of man is a strong desire to please other people.
 It’s always wondering what someone will think of us.
 It’s staying home or not getting involved for fear of rejection.
-Sometimes, it masquerades as “shyness,” but is really a focus on self, rather than on God and others.
+Sometimes, it masquerades as “shyness,” but is a focus on self, rather than on God and others.

 Instead, we should have a servant’s heart toward others and focus on loving them biblically out of a desire to please God.
 When we do, we take our focus off of ourselves and place it where it belongs … on Him (Phil.
 2.3-4, Matt.
 22.37-40).